Adamishere/2xImageResolution/README.md

 ## Next Steps:
-Due to memory limitations on my computer, most of the next steps involve moving these research onto a platform than can provide more processing power and memory to handle variations on this approach that I could not perform on my personal computer.
+Due to memory limitations on my computer, most of the next steps involve moving this research onto a platform than can provide more processing power and memory to handle variations of this approach that I could not perform on my personal computer.
 For example:
 * Incorporate other high resolution images into the training data, not just the starting image.
 * Test different machine learning algorithms or an ensemble method.
 * Test different geometries when using surrounding pixels as predictors.